 - In a blender or immersion blender, add ginger, garlic, and 4 TB water.
 Blend until mixture is the consistency of paste.
 Transfer into a small dish and set aside.

 - In a large heavy pot or Dutch oven, heat oil over medium heat until hot.
-Working in batches, use metal tongs to brown beef cubes until all sides are nicely browned.
+Working in batches, use metal tongs to brown meat cubes until all sides are nicely browned.
 Use tongs to place browned meat in separate dish and set aside.

 - In the same pot with the same oil, add cardamom pods, bay leaves, cloves, peppercorns, and cinnamon.
 Stir 30 seconds.
 Add onions, and stir 5 minutes.
 Add ginger paste mixture and stir 30 seconds.
 Add coriander, cumin, paprika, garam masala, cayenne, and 1 tsp salt.
 Stir 30 seconds.